danielcrisp/angular-rangeslider/README.md

 `filter-options` - options to pass to the filter

 `pin-handle` - disable/hide one handle, default: null - options: 'min' | 'max'

+`prevent-equal-min-max` - prevent the `min` and `max` values from being equal.
+The `step` value is used to set the minimum difference, otherwise a value of `1` is used.

 Some more examples
 ------------------